• Skip to primary navigation

 pin with 2 images of the cooked saffron jasmine rice dished up in a white bowl for serving.

-This Saffron Jasmine Rice is such a flavorful treat when made at home from scratch.
+This saffron Jasmine rice is a fragrant, beautiful, and flavorful side dish when made at home from scratch.
 The crimson threads of the saffron and onion are highlighted throughout this fluffy golden rice.
+It adds an extra special touch to your dinner, even though it's about as easy to make as plain, steamed rice.

 Large square image of the fragrant saffron jasmine rice ready to serve.